Create a Ticket

 2. Then select the correct person from the list of identities displayed.

-Enterprise Service Management New Ticket Additional Contacts account search list
+Enterprise Service Management (ESM) New Ticket Additional Contacts account search list

-• As in the example mentioned previously with an administrative assistant calling in a service request to have their department head's workstation repaired, the administrative assistant would be added as an Additional Contact(s).
+As in the previously mentioned example, an administrative assistant calling in a service request to have their department head's workstation repaired, the administrative assistant would be added as an Additional Contact.

-Enterprise Service Management New Ticket department field search list example
+Enterprise Service Management (ESM) New Ticket Group or Person Responsible field example

-Enterprise Service Management New Ticket additional information field
+Enterprise Service Management (ESM) New Ticket additional information field

-Enterprise Service Management New Ticket Attach Supporting Documents field
+Enterprise Service Management (ESM) New Ticket Attach Supporting Documents field

 1. Click Browse...